M.A. Teachers College, Columbia University

 At Hamilton, Todd coached women’s hockey, worked in the theater, was a disc jockey for WHCL, and met his wife Connie Rafferty (Digital Media Producer.)
 He enjoys cooking, tennis, theater, film, music, and reading history, especially New York State history.
 Todd and Connie like to escape to Vermont or Rhode Island whenever possible.

 Todd is the Dean of the Faculty, teaches United States History and Modern World History.
-He also coached JV football for 13 years, all levels of lacrosse for 16 years - including 7 as a varsity assistant, and currently coaches JV hockey.
-Additionally, Todd is the faculty advisor to the Student Senate.
+He also coached JV football for 13 years, all levels of lacrosse for 16 years - including 7 as a varsity assistant, and currently coaches JV hockey and Middle School lacrosse.

-After 11 years on dorm, primarily with 9th grade boys, Todd and Connie moved to Arches 1 with their daughters, Farrell Friday, 14 - a ninth grade girl at Westover School, and Mairin Gray, 11, and their Vizsla Heathcliff.
+After 11 years on dorm, primarily with 9th grade boys, Todd and Connie moved to Arches 1 with their daughters, Farrell, 15 - a tenth grade girl at Westover School, and Mairin, 12, and their Vizsla Heathcliff.